Spring Semester and Resuming In-Person Classes on January 24, 2022

-The University’s contact tracing efforts will ease slightly from seat-level to room-level tracing in the fall.
+The University’s contact tracing efforts will ease slightly from seat-level to room-level tracing.
 To the extent possible, please minimize the switching of rooms and mixing of groups to help with contact tracing efforts and to reduce risk for each individual student.

 Before entering into any contractual agreements with external venues, please be aware that NYU’s updated guidelines re: capacity limits, vaccinations / testing / screeners for attendees, masks, food service, etc., will apply.
 Watch the site for updates.